tarak6984/W_S2_Challenge/README.md

 ```
 git add .
 git commit -m 'Challenge Submission'
-git push
+git push origin main
 ```

 At any point of the Sprint Challenge, you can submit your code to CodeGrade and you can make an unlimited number of submissions.

 ## Ask Us: We're Here to Support You!
 If you find yourself struggling during this Sprint Challenge, don't hesitate to use LearnBot or reach out to an LA or instructor.
 We know coding can be challenging, especially when you're just starting out.

-Best of luck with your Sprint 2 Challenge!
+Have fun with your Sprint 2 Challenge!